 Highway and bridge tolls typically serve as an extra source of income for financing the construction, operation, and maintenance of this infrastructure.
 Steer Davies Gleave (2013), studied the impact of tolling two Ohio River bridges in the Louisville metropolitan area and concluded that the annual tolling revenue will be $34 million for the first half year of opening, and over $210 million in 10 years.

 Besides generating considerable revenue, tolling is also shown to be an effective road-pricing approach in reducing traffic congestion (Akiyama and Okushim, 2006; Lindsey, 2006; Pierce, 2014; Pessaro and Van Nostrand, 2014) which otherwise impairs economic development and decreases air quality and quality of life.
 As a demand-side congestion-mitigation strategy, road pricing schemes including tolling has been implemented in several big cities worldwide.
 For example, Singapore launched the Electronic Road Pricing scheme in 1998 and charges road users a congestion fee every time they cross the cordon area (Goh, 2002).
-In 2003, London introduced the zonal congestion-pricing scheme where a daily fee is charged for every vehicle within the congestion-charging zone.
+In 2003, London introduced the zonal congestion-pricing scheme wherein a daily fee is charged for every vehicle within the congestion-charging zone.
 A few studies have also carried out conceptual evaluation of the impacts on congestion pricing in roadways (Fan, 2016; Cao et al., 2017).

 Also, road tolling can yield economic benefits (NCSL 2004; Wilbur, 2005; Weisbrod and Williams, 2011; Lauridsen, 2011; Steer Davies Gleave, 2013), impact regional traffic, land use, economy and welfare in a positive or negative way (Gupta et al., 2004; Ferrari, 2005; Kleist and Doll, 2005; Lemp and Kockelman, 2009; Kockelman and Lemp, 2011; Ungemah, 2013; Petrella et al., 2014; Ray et al., 2014).
 It can also be used an effective congestion management strategy and helps to lower fuel consumption and vehicular emissions (Santos and Newbery, 2001; Goh, 2002; Ramjerdi et al., 2004; Kleist and Doll, 2005; Waersted, 2005).
 Further, certain types of tolling can be used to manage traffic congestion.
 For example, TOD tolling charges different tolls for peak and non-peak hours, thereby discourages travel at peak periods.